 Singapore Cenotaph.
 A large stone cenotaph “Our Glorious Dead – 1914-1918”.

 Lim Bo Seng Memorial.
 A small white stone memorial with a pagoda roof.
-He was a major-general (1909-44) led the resistant movement during WWII, closely associated with the Chinese government.
+He was a major general (1909-44) who led the resistance movement during WWII, closely associated with the Chinese government.
 He was executed by the Japanese.

 People By the River (The First Generation).
-Five kids jumping off the quay into the Singapore River.
+Five kids jumped off the quay into the Singapore River.

 One Ruffles Place.
 One of five skyscrapers forming a group of banks in the business district.
 A large shopping mall under a residence tower.